jimmitchell/jimmitchell.github.io/content/posts/2024/11/a-fresh-start.md

 At the time, I just didn't have the bandwidth for it.
 So I put the idea in the back of my head and let it simmer.

 Seven years have passed.
 The other developer has done nothing, as he promised he would.
-So, it's time to bring Yasu back to life.
+It's time to bring Yasu back to life.
 I see there's still a need for the simple maintenance app that Yasu was -- and will be again.

-This site is dedicated to the journey it will take to get it back to where it once was.
+This site is to document the journey it takes to get Yasu back to where it once was.
 Follow along as we start again from scratch.

 Thanks for reading.